• Home

 You’ll often see owners Rob and Jacky Rocan greeting and serving guests while Executive Chef Sonja Rich works her magic in the kitchen.
 Highlights of the lunch menu are the house-made crepes with a range of savoury fillings.

-For us (and many others judging from the order of our fellow diners) popular choices on the Cassis Bistro dinner menu are the baked brie with cranberry chutney, rainbow trout with mango salsa and Coquille Saint Jacques, wild sea scallops bathed in a Pernod and leek cream sauce.
+For us (and many others judging from the order of our fellow diners) popular choices on the Cassis Bistro dinner menu are the baked brie with cranberry chutney, rainbow trout with mango salsa.
+Or, Coquille Saint Jacques, wild sea scallops bathed in a Pernod and leek cream sauce.

 The Dutch Chocolate cake with orange buttercream icing makes a fabulously decadent finish to a relaxed evening on the patio.